TouchNetix/axutils/README.md

 ### axiom_tc Package

 This is the aXiom touch controller python package that provides access to core functionality and communication to the aXiom device.
-In conjunction with the `axiom_tc` package, the appropiate interface packages are expected to be available.
+In conjunction with the `axiom_tc` package, the appropriate interface packages are expected to be available.
 These are described after this section.

 Requires `axiom_tc` to be installed and accessible to your Python interpreter.